-Price: PDF-Xchange Editor is a paid software that costs you a one-time fee of $43.50 for the regular edition and $54.50 for plus edition.
+Price: PDF-Xchange Editor is a paid software that costs you a one-time fee of $43.50 for the regular edition and $54.50 for the plus edition.

-PDFescape is a very simple and lightweight application for editing PDF documents in Windows.
-Though the application is pretty lightweight, it has all the basic features you’d expect from a good PDF editor.
+PDFescape is a straightforward and lightweight application for editing PDF documents in Windows.
+Though the application is light, it has all the basic features you’d expect from a good PDF editor.

 4. PDFsam Enhanced

 The best thing about PDFsam is that it follows the Microsoft Office design language.
-This makes it quite easy to use and the ribbon menu helps you find the required options as quickly as possible.
-Compared to other premium PDF editors, PDFsam looks clean and there is not much learning curve.
+This makes it relatively easy to use, and the ribbon menu helps you find the required options as quickly as possible.
+Compared to other premium PDF editors, PDFsam looks clean, and there is not much learning curve.

-That being said, if all you need is merging, splitting, rotating, and extracting then you can use PDFsam Basic.
+That being said, if all you need is merging, splitting, rotating, and extracting, then you can use PDFsam Basic.
 PDFsam Basic is both free and open source.

 Compared to other PDF editors on this list, the PDFelement’s user interface is pretty clean and snappy.
 No matter what you want to do, the software responds quickly.
 Of course, PDFelement has all the necessary and advanced features.

 6. Xodo PDF Editor

-Compared to the above PDF editors, Xodo is not as feature rich but has all the basic tools like text manipulation, form filling, document signing, inserting, merging, basic annotation support, etc. Add to that, the user interface is also pretty minimal and easy to use.
+Compared to the above PDF editors, Xodo is not as feature-rich but has all the essential tools like text manipulation, form filling, document signing, inserting, merging, critical annotation support, etc. Additionally, the user interface is also pretty minimal and easy to use.

 7. Drawboard PDF

 Unlike other apps in this Windows PDF editor list, Drawboard PDF is not only a PDF editor but can also act as a drawing board.
-As you can guess, Drawboard PDF is a useful software for designers, architectures, etc. Of course, being a PDF editor, Drawboard PDF has all the necessary features you’d expect.
+As you can guess, Drawboard PDF is helpful software for designers, architectures, etc. Of course, being a PDF editor, Drawboard PDF has all the necessary features you’d expect.

 The best thing about the ApowerPDF is that the official website has detailed how-to guides on how to use the ApowerPDF to its fullest potential.
-This makes it so that even beginners can use the software without any hiccups.
+This makes it so that even beginners can use the software without hiccups.

 9. Nitro PDF Editor

 When it comes to the feature set, it is very comparable to other premium counterparts like PhantomPDF.
 One of the best things about Nitro PDF is that it lets you add custom design elements like dynamic bookmarks to make the PDFs more usable and customizable.

-AbleWord is a very basic PDF editor that is simple to use and completely free.
-Though the user interface looks a bit old and follows the WordPad app in Windows 10, it is perfectly functional and clean.
+AbleWord is a very basic PDF editor that is simple to use and free.
+Though the user interface looks a bit old and follows the WordPad app design, it is perfectly functional and clean.